awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-predictive-scaling.md

 To use predictive scaling, you first create a scaling policy with a pair of metrics and a target utilization\.
 Forecast creation starts immediately after you create your policy if there is at least 24 hours of historical data\.
 Predictive scaling finds patterns in CloudWatch metric data from the previous 14 days to create an hourly forecast for the next 48 hours\.
 Forecast data is updated daily based on the most recent CloudWatch metric data\.

-You can configure predictive scaling in *forecast only* mode so that you can evaluate the forecast before you allow predictive scaling to actively scale capacity\.
+You can configure predictive scaling in *forecast only* mode so that you can evaluate the forecast before predictive scaling starts actively scaling capacity\.
 You can then view the forecast and recent metric data from CloudWatch in graph form from the Amazon EC2 Auto Scaling console\.
 You can also access forecast data by using the AWS CLI or one of the SDKs\.

 When you are ready to start scaling with predictive scaling, switch the policy from *forecast only* mode to *forecast and scale* mode\.
 After you switch to *forecast and scale* mode, your Auto Scaling group starts scaling based on the forecast\.